Yalantis/Context-Menu.Android/README.md

 ## Customization:
 For better experience menu item size should be equal to `ActionBar` height.

-`newInstance` of `ContextMenuDialogFragment` can receive:
+`newInstance` of `ContextMenuDialogFragment` receives `MenuParams` object that has the fields:

+`mMenuObjects` - list of MenuObject objects,

- `animationDelay` - delay in millis after fragment opening and before closing, which will make animation smoother on slow devices,
+`mAnimationDelay` - delay in millis after fragment opening and before closing, which will make animation smoother on slow devices,

-`animationDuration` - duration of every piece of animation in millis,
+`nAnimationDuration` - duration of every piece of animation in millis,

+`isClosableOutside` - if menu can be closed on touch to non-button area,

-`fitSystemWindows` - if true, then the default implementation of fitSystemWindows(Rect) will be executed,
+`isFitSystemWindows` - if true, then the default implementation of fitSystemWindows(Rect) will be executed,

-`clipToPadding` - true to clip children to the padding of the group, false otherwise.
+`isClipToPadding` - true to clip children to the padding of the group, false otherwise.

 The last two parameters may be useful if you use _Translucent_ parameters in your theme:
 ```